Rush Limbaugh, 'voice of American conservatism,' has died

 5 of5

-Rush Limbaugh, the talk radio host who ripped into liberals and laid waste to political correctness with a merry brand of malice that made him one of the most powerful voices on the American right, influencing the rightward push of conservatism and the rise of Donald Trump, died Wednesday.
+Rush Limbaugh, the talk radio host who ripped into liberals and laid waste to political correctness with a captivating brand of malice that made him one of the most powerful voices in politics, influencing the rightward push of American conservatism and the rise of Donald Trump, died Wednesday.
 He was 70.

 Limbaugh said a year ago that he had lung cancer.
 His death was announced on his show by his wife, Kathryn.